BEGINNINGS IN ITALY

 ART

 He has posed for several European painters and photographers.
 One of his many portraits by Spanish artist Hector De Gregorio was acquired, in 2009, by “jeweller to the stars” Theo Fennell.
-Photos depicting him are included in books by photographers Predrag Pajdic (2012), Enrico Frignani (2014) and Magnus Arrevad (2015), and, in 2014, a reportage on Ernesto, by Italian photographer Alberto Alicata, won an Honourable Mention at the International Photography Awards.
-His image and essence were used by the National Theatre of Palermo on posters, flyers, calendars and videos to advertise their 2014 season.
-Throughout 2018, a large “Nativity” by Alessandro Bazan, with Ernesto at its centre, was on display in the San Lorenzo Oratory in Palermo, in place of the famous Caravaggio, stolen in 1969.
-Portraits by photographers Angelo Macaluso and Fabio Giannetto and filmmaker Peter Harton were exhibited, in 2018 and 2019, at the Galleria Arte Moderna (Ernesto also wrote the text that accompanied the exhibition) and the Praetorian Palace in Palermo and in Copenhagen.
-Ernesto is among a group of 3D characters in Andrea Cusumano‘s “Nativity” (2021) and was portrayed, with his mother, by Wolfgang Tillmans and included in his show, at the mumok (museum of modern art) in Vienna, in 2021/22.
+Photographs of him appear in books by Predrag Pajdic (2012), Enrico Frignani (2014), and Magnus Arrevad (2015).
+In 2014, Italian photographer Alberto Alicata dedicated a reportage to Ernesto, which won an Honourable Mention at the International Photography Awards.
+His image and essence were featured by the National Theatre of Palermo on posters, flyers, calendars and videos promoting its 2014 season.
+Throughout 2018, a large “Nativity” by Alessandro Bazan, with Ernesto at its centre, was on display in the San Lorenzo Oratory in Palermo, replacing the famous Caravaggio stolen in 1969.
+Portraits by photographers Angelo Macaluso and Fabio Giannetto as well as artist Louise Drost Harton were exhibited in 2018 and 2019 at the Galleria Arte Moderna – where Ernesto also wrote the accompanying text – and the Praetorian Palace in Palermo and in Copenhagen.
+He was portrayed alongside his mother by Wolfgang Tillmans and included in Tillmans’ exhibition at the mumok (Museum of Modern Art) in Vienna in 2021/22.
+Tomasini is also one of the subjects of Andrea Cusumano‘s Nativity (2021) and Nero # (2022), a series of painted photographs showcased at the Nitsch Museum in Austria in 2024 and at BWA in Krakow in 2025.
+In 2024, he was portrayed by painter Antonio Gregorio Maria Nuccio for the opening credits of the film Quir.

 AWARDS